-If you’re feeling a little peckish during your visit to the Museum, there’s a wealth of places to pick up a bite to eat in the village.
+If you’re feeling a little peckish during your visit to the Museum, there’s a wealth of places to pick up a bite to eat in Great Missenden.

-Village-centre café open 7 days a week.
+Village-centre cafe open 7 days a week, until 9pm on Friday and Saturday.
 Serves drinks, cakes, lunches and specials, with outdoor seating to the front.

 If you’re visiting during busy periods such as weekends and school holidays, we recommend booking ahead if you’d like to eat in one of the village pubs.

 Village pub serving locally sourced food and homemade cakes with a courtyard garden to enjoy on sunny days.

 Origins at the White Lion

 Wine bar specialising in Italian food, with accommodation, private hire space, and lovely garden to boot.

 Cosy country pub with gardens and enclosed playground approx 20 minute walk away.
 Access for all, ample parking and camping available.
 Famous for its hot air ballooning.
 If you pre-book a table for lunch you can leave your car at the pub while you visit the Museum.
 See the Black Horse website for full details.